OpenMx/OpenMx/docs/source/NewBeginnersGuide.rst

 Methods
 -------

 We have introduced two ways to create a model.
 One is the **path method**, in which observed and latent variables are specified as well as the causal and correlational paths that connect the variables to form the model.
 This method may be more intuitive as the model maps on directly to the diagram.
 This of course assumes that the path diagram is drawn mathematically correct.
-Once the model is 'drawn' or specified correctly in this way, OpenMx translates the paths into RAM notation for predicted covariance matrices.
+Once the model is 'drawn' or specified correctly in this way, OpenMx translates the paths into RAM notation for the predicted covariance matrices.

 Alternatively, we can specify the model using the **matrix method** by creating the necessary matrices and combining them using algebra to generate the expected covariance matrices (and optionally the mean/threshold vectors).
 Although less intuitive, this method provides greater flexibility for developing more complex models.
 Let us look at examples of both.